Mr-Vimal/python-assessment/README.md

 # python-assessment
 Cohort 01 Python Assessment

-# 📚 Book Library Management System (Console-based)
+📚 Book Library Management System

-This is a simple **Book Library Management System** built using **Python**.
-It uses a text file (`library.txt`) to manage book records and offers functionalities such as viewing available books, borrowing, returning, and adding new books with auto-incremented IDs.
+This is a simple console-based Book Library Management System built using Python.
+It allows users to add, view, borrow, and return books.
+All book data is stored in a plain text file (library.txt).

----

-## 🚀 Features
+🚀 Features

-- 📖 View all available books
+📖 View all books with availability and timestamps

-- 📥 Borrow books by **ID or Title**
-- 📤 Return borrowed books
+✅ Borrow a book (marks as borrowed and logs borrow time)

+🔁 Return a book (marks as available and clears borrow time)

-- ➕ Add new books (ID auto-increments starting from 100)
+➕ Add new books with timestamps

-- 💾 Persistent data storage using `library.txt` file
+💾 Data persistence using a library.txt file

----

-## 🗃️ Book Structure

-Each book is stored in `library.txt` in the following format:
+🗂️ File Structure
+── library.txt          # Book database (auto-created if not found)
+── main.py              # Main Python script